stephenredfield/InstructorResources/GTAPreferences.md

 - A method to select the course for which you're assigning preferences
 - A list of available graduate TAs
-- Some information provided by these TAs
-  - What their preferred classes are
+- What the potential GTA's class preferences are
-  - Possibly some information regarding concept knowledge
 - A method of entering a preference for each potential GTA
   - Prefer
   - Neutral